 US High School Graduating Class Trends

-Using interactive data visualization tools to explore trends in ACT-tested graduating class performance relative to college and career readiness, including how students are performing compared to ACT College Readiness Benchmarks, STEM Benchmarks, and foundational work readiness skills, and quickly discern how specific student populations perform by core subjects and core curriculum taken.
+Interactive data visualization tools enable exploration of trends in ACT-tested graduating class performance relative to college and career readiness, including how students are performing compared to ACT College Readiness Benchmarks, STEM Benchmarks, and foundational work readiness skills.
+Quickly discern how specific student populations perform by core subjects and core curriculum taken.

 US High School Graduating Class Data

-ACT’s goal is to provide relevant data on college and career readiness so students, parents, educators, and other stakeholders can make informed decisions that will improve outcomes.
-We accomplish this goal by taking a holistic view and using consistent and reliable historical information so that individuals and institutions have better context to make critical decisions about the journey they have undertaken.
+ACT’s annual release of data on the progress of ACT-tested high school graduates provides essential information on college and career readiness so students, parents, educators, and other stakeholders can make informed decisions that will improve outcomes.
+We take a holistic view and use consistent and reliable historical information so that individuals and institutions have better context to make critical decisions about the journey students have undertaken.

 Data Visualization Tool

-The interactive tool contains two views, or data visualization options, for exploring the data.
+The interactive tool contains three views, or data visualization options, for exploring the data.
 Users can move between the views using the tabs provided at the top.
 The Class Composition/Makeup view shows distributional trends—percentages—of students falling into specific subgroups, which the user selects.
 The Class Averages and Benchmark Percents view provides a look at student achievement over time, by user-selected characteristics and subgroup populations.
+The Score Distributions view shows the number and cumulative percent of student scores on the ACT, with options to examine the distribution of average ACT Composite scores, STEM and ELA scores, and scores on each subject test.
+Each view allows the user to select one or more states to compare against another one or more states; the default view shows the national population.

-Because interpretation of graduating class composition and achievement level is impacted by the percentage of graduates taking the ACT, a Percent Tested trendline is included for each view.
+Because interpretation of graduating class composition and achievement levels are impacted by the percentage of graduates taking the ACT, a “WICHE-Estimated Overall Percent Tested” bar is included below the first two views.

 For information about accessing this tool using a keyboard, please see Tableau's help page for keyboard navigation.